paulvollmer/jsonfix/README.md

 **this is experimental stuff! do not use in production
 this tool cannot fix any kind of json bugs.**

+build on top of the awesome [jsonlint](https://github.com/zaach/jsonlint) parser.

 ## Usage

 clone the repository